 In any one of the four scenarios, the online community is not a piggy-back ministry of the main onsite churches.
 It has its autonomous existence.
 It is not just another storefront to the digital world, either.
 It will be outgrown in three scenarios than the existing onsite worship community, which will be cannibalized by it in two scenarios.
 The Cluster Hybrid Church is an interesting and promising scenario.
 I am going to spend a good amount of time on it since it might be it!
 The church could be more relevant in the world.
 It could solve the structural issue that doing church is not sustainable today, especially for the mainline churches.
 It may create more full-time positions.

 The online community surely has its place in the future, and we need to come up with a strategy to differentiate it from the existing onsite community.
 Otherwise, you will be trapped in a zero-sum game.
 I will talk about the strategy during the webinar.
 It will be so important that you may keep your onsite and online community growing independently in a way by offering its unique value proposition.
-At the same time, you should pay attention to and prepare for the scenario becoming a reality.
+At the same time, you should pay attention to and prepare for the scenario to become a reality.
 I will talk about how.
-See you on October 22.
+See you at the next webinar!